pkg-tool/vibro/docs/src/icon-themes.md

 # Icon Themes

-Zed comes with a built-in icon theme, with more icon themes available as extensions.
+Vector comes with a built-in icon theme, with more icon themes available as extensions.

 ## Selecting an Icon Theme